wangdi2014/cgrRNA/README.md

 #cgrRNA

-This project represents the current work in pre-release and actively developed comprehensive RNA-seq analysis pipeline used at Cancer Genomics Research Laboratory.
-The goal is to document the tools and workflows that our analysts currently use, make them portable and share with the community.
+This project represents the current documentation on the actively developed comprehensive RNA-seq analysis pipeline used at Cancer Genomics Research Laboratory.
+The goal is to desribe the tools and workflows that our analysts currently use, make them portable and share with the community.

 Modules Included